 - Tip a percentage of the bill (usually somewhere between 5-10%, but more if you wish)

 - Round up: if the bill comes to €37 or €38, someone might leave €40.
 If it comes to €32 or €33, they would leave €35

 Tipping, particularly tipping a percentage of the bill, is more common in restaurants that are frequented by tourists and expats and less common in those that only have Portuguese clientele.
-It’s polite and generous just to tip regardless and, because eating out is so affordable in Portugal, it usually only adds a few Euros to the bill.
+Because there’s no rule on how much you should tip in Portugal, tourists and expats vary on their tipping approach, usually basing it on what’s done in their own country.

 Note: check the bill before leaving a tip.
 Some touristy restaurants will add a 10% service charge to the bill.
 If this is the case, you don’t need to leave a tip.